 Over the past decade carcasses of almost 500 young southern right whales (Eubalaena australis) have washed up on the Argentinian Valdés Peninsula, one of the species key calving areas.
-Now the UK Department for Environment, Food and Rural Affairs (DEFRA) along with the EU are launching an investigation into the unexplained deaths of this vulnerable marine species.
+Now the UK Department for Environment, Food and Rural Affairs (DEFRA) along with the EU are launching an investigation IGNORE INTO the unexplained deaths of this vulnerable marine species.

 The $925,000 project involves tagging the whales and calves and tracking them by satellite.
 They will also identify the individuals by taking DNA samples.